You’re Not Alone

 1. You’re seriously determined.

-You also have a deeply fulfilling relationship with your work and the rare ability to juggle paying the bills with growing a business.
+You also have a deeply fulfilling relationship with your work and have the ability to juggle paying the bills with growing a business.

 2. A few people have tried pretty hard to blow you off course over the years.